 It is possible that your connected device will have its own Alexa integration.
-Devices including Fios, Frontier and Xbox are all compatible, but they each require a separate setup, so check to see if the product you want to control is supported, and enable it through the Alexa app.
+Devices including Fios, Frontier, and Xbox are all compatible.
+Still, they each require a separate setup, so check to see if the product you want to control is supported and enable it through the Alexa app.

 Freelance contributor Alan has been writing about tech for over a decade, covering phones, drones and everything in between.
 Previously Deputy Editor of tech site Alphr, his words are found all over the web and in the occasional magazine too.
 He often writes for T3 and Tom's Guide.
 When not weighing up the pros and cons of the latest smartwatch, you'll probably find him tackling his ever-growing games backlog.
 Or, more likely, playing Spelunky for the millionth time.

 "So Welcoming and Comfortable!"
 12 Guest Room Must-Haves Designers Use to Make Your Home as Luxe As a Hotel